jeanbou/MOOCs/Coursera/Google_IT_Support__Specialization/Course_4_System_Administration_and_IT_Infrastructure_Services/README.md

-# Operating Systems and You: Becoming a Power User
+# System Administration and IT Infrastructure Services

-This [course](https://www.coursera.org/learn/os-power-user) is part of Google IT Support Professional Certificate
+This [course](https://www.coursera.org/learn/system-administration-it-infrastructure-services) is part of Google IT Support Professional Certificate